-Panasonic LX10 versus Panasonic LX100
+Panasonic LX10 vs LX100

 The Panasonic Lumix DMC-LX10 (called Panasonic LX15 in some regions) and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in September 2016 and September 2014.
 Both the LX10 and the LX100 are fixed lens compact cameras that are based on an one-inch (LX10) and a Four Thirds (LX100) sensor.
-The LX10 has a resolution of 20 megapixel, whereas the LX100 provides 12.7 MP.
+The LX10 has a resolution of 20 megapixels, whereas the LX100 provides 12.7 MP.

-Body comparison: Panasonic LX10 vs Panasonic LX100
+Body comparison: Panasonic LX10 vs LX100

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably larger (19 percent) than the Panasonic LX10.
 Moreover, the LX100 is markedly heavier (27 percent) than the LX10.
 In this context, it is worth noting that neither the LX10 nor the LX100 are weather-sealed.

 Concerning battery life, the LX10 gets 260 shots out of its DMW-BLH7 battery, while the LX100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the LX10 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.